 - Niger could have saved up to $1.7 billion additional welfare by 2030 if it had abolished child marriages in 2015.

-- 55% of UK couples with Pakistani origins are in cousin marriages.
+- 55% of UK mothers of Pakistani origins are in cousin marriages.

 - “Green card marriage” is the most common form of arranged marriage in America.

 - Stats on arranged marriages show that 74% of India’s youth prefer arranged marriages over finding a partner independently.